FluuxIO/go-xmpp/stanza/README.md

 Here is for example how you would generate an IQ discovery result:

-	iqResp := stanza.NewIQ(stanza.Attrs{Type: "result", From: iq.To, To: iq.From, Id: iq.Id, Lang: "en"})
+	iqResp := stanza.NewIQ(stanza.Attrs{Type: "result", From: iq.To, To: iq.From, Id: iq.Id})
 	identity := stanza.Identity{
 		Name:     opts.Name,
 		Category: opts.Category,